MSW Degree at at Glance

 Is the program accredited?

 First and foremost, look for schools accredited by the Council on Social Work Education (CSWE).
-Most states require their social workers to attend a CSWE accredited MSW programs schools to gain licensure.
+Most states require their social workers to attend CSWE-accredited MSW program schools to gain licensure.
 In states that don’t, the licensure process can be more difficult, particularly if you move to a new state.
-Once you visit the CSWE site, filter the regions and programs and you will find details of accreditation that will help you decide on which university to study.
-They provide further details of accreditation such as full accreditation, withdrawals, those in progress and more.
+Once you visit the CSWE site, filter the regions and programs, and you will find details of accreditation that will help you decide on which university to study.
+They provide further details of accreditation, such as full accreditation, withdrawals, those in progress, and more.

-What concentration or clientele do you want to work with?
+What concentration of clientele do you want to work with?

 As mentioned previously, schools offer a wide variety of concentrations.
 At the broadest level, they provide clinical programs and macro programs.
 At the narrowest, you can find programs that focus on particular ethnic populations or social work organizations.
 Here are some specific considerations: